sameerkatija/resources/Databases.md

 ## Online Free Courses
 - [Intro to SQL](https://www.khanacademy.org/computing/computer-programming/sql): A introductory course to get started with SQL by Khan Academy.
+- [SQL Easy](https://www.sql-easy.com/): This tutorial provides you with easy to understand SQL instructions and allows you to practice while you are learning, using an online SQL interpreter.
+By practicing your SQL commands and seeing immediate results you will learn quickly.
 ## Online Paid Courses